mikhmha/my_blog/README.md

 # my_blog

+# 02/22/2025 PEACE??

+Sadness really comes and goes.
+Today it feels like I'm getting over it.
+Acceptance?
+All the thoughts I had the last 2 days...when they pop up today I have a counter-argument ready to go.
+Debating yourself.
+Hahahaha.
+They aren't *new* counter arguments, I was debating myself the last 2 days as well.
+Its just today the counter arguments sound more reasonable to me.
+But I'm not a rationalist or anything like that.
+Its all vibes based.
+PROGRESS PROGRESS PROGRESS.
+Something like that.
+I remembered..these sorts of phases lasted much longer before and I would feel more violent and angsty towards the world.
+I don't know when it started.
+When I was 17?
+Will it ever go away?
+People suffer from all sorts of more serious illness but they still see the best of things through it all.
+I want to be like that someday...

+I remembered my friend who intentionally *left* some years ago.....it took a long time to process it.
+I never showed strong emotions towards it in the years following.
+The other day they popped into my head and I could still remember their face and voice.
+Well my memory of their face is now fading...but I can still remember their voice so clearly.
+I haven't thought of them in years to be honest.
+I don't know why they popped into my head.
+But I remembered how they were a **true** outcast who really didn't give a shit about what others had to say.
+And how much I admired them for it.
+They owned who they were.

+Its like every few months I re-learn the same solutions to the same problems.
+I already know the supreme truth to it all.
+What is it?
+Its OK to not know what you're searching for.
+Its OK to not feel accepted - everyone feels that way.
+Give up searching for "your people* because they've been infront of you this whole time.
+Stop and smell the roses Blah blah blah.
+I know I know I know.

+Why do I feel like such an outsider at times?
+Like a fake human?
+Is it a real or fake feeling?
+On paper I don't really deviate from any major societal or cultural norms.
+Can't say I identify with any fringe identities or groups either.
+I know some people who do and I feel like a total poser compared to them.
+People who can stare at computer code for long periods of times tend to be freaks no matter how normal they seem.
+That is 100% true.
+The same goes for forklift operators.
+TOTAL FREAKS.
+Its the *supreme truth* NO arguments.

+What is the *supreme truth* anyways?
+I don't know.
+Its not a serious term dont read into it too much.
+The other day I rewatched the movie *Akira* after many many years.
+To be honest the first time I saw it, it had been so hyped to me, that it fell short of expectations.
+But this time around I really really liked it.
+I felt like I finally understood the concept of "Akira* as presented in the movie. *Akira*..its like the *supreme truth*.
+What is and always will be...

 # 02/21/2025 CRASHING OUT

 It feels like things are crumbling fast.
 Today I went swimming.
 Its been my happy place since starting 2 months ago.
 But today was different.
 I couldn't keep my head clear and just breathe.
 WHATS WRONG WITH ME?
 I shouldn't let this one thing ruin the day for me.
 Right?